YonSci/gdp-nowcasting-ml/_episodes/00-python-environment.md

 3. Open **Launchpad** or **Finder** to locate and run VS Code.

 #### On Linux
-1. Open a terminal.
+1. Open a terminal
 2. Install the `.deb` or `.rpm` package using your package manager.
-For example:

    ```bash
    sudo apt install ./<file>.deb    # For Debian-based systems
    sudo rpm -i <file>.rpm          # For Red Hat-based systems